szymach/c-pchart/README.md

 - Reorganized files a bit and refactored code for better readability.
 Also, basic annotations were added to functions.

-- Added a factory service for loading the libraries classes.
+- Added a factory service for loading the classes.

+- Moved all constants to a single file 'src/Resources/data/configuration.php'.
+This file is *required* for the library to function.
+If you use the factory class, the file is loaded automatically.

 How to install it?
 ================